Code-Institute-Submissions/Memory-Game-12/README.md

 ## Design

-Design and layout are mainly focused on fun and simplicity.
+The design and layout are mainly focused on fun and simplicity.
+Bootstrap has been used to guarantee responsiveness.
+This game is primarily designed for use on desktop, but mobile-view has been applied where possible for a better user experience.

 ### Framework